 Add some text, give it a styling and make it stand out.
 Place it to the left, or wherever you think it would be noticed.

 Now you will notice that the text gets aligned to the top in the text box.
 To change the vertical alignment, right click on the text box and choose Format AutoShape.

 Now you can choose top, center or bottom alignment from the pop up window.

 I’ve added more shapes (e.g. a speech bubble – cloud shape) and added more text.
 You can also change the transparency of shapes and their fill color.
 To do so, repeat the previous step and play with the transparency slider.
 It works kind of backwards in Word, meaning 0% is opaque and 100% is transparent.

 The end result is your very own web banner.
 The only way to get a gif, jpg or png is to either export it as a PDF or hit the PrintScreen button on your keyboard and paste it into MS Paint.
 There you can crop and change it and save it as an image.

 Popular search terms for this article:

-create web banner, how to make a banner in word, how to make a web banner, How to make a website banner, how to create a web banner, how to create a banner in word, how to make a website banner in word, create a web banner, create website banner, website banner
+create web banner, how to make a banner in word, how to make a web banner, How to make a website banner, how to create a web banner, how to make a website banner in word, how to create a banner in word, create a web banner, create website banner, website banner